-United Services for Children is a nonprofit organization that provides pediatric therapy and early intervention services to children of all abilities, and offers support services for their families.
+United Services for Children is a nonprofit organization that provides pediatric therapy and early intervention services to children with developmental disabilities and delays, and offers support services for their families.
 We focus on children ages birth through 8 years old.
-Our center is located at 4140 Old Mill Parkway in St. Peters, serving approximately 150 children annually.
+Our center is located at 4140 Old Mill Parkway in St. Peters, serving approximately 275 children annually.

-In 2013, United Services launched Uncommon Grace Pediatric Therapy, an expanded outpatient program that provides physical therapy, occupational therapy, speech and language therapy, aqua therapy and feeding therapy.
-Uncommon Grace offers individual and group therapy options, and accepts Medicaid and most major insurance carriers.
+In 2013, United Services launched an expanded outpatient pediatric therapy program that provides occupational therapy, aqua therapy, speech and language therapy and ABA-based therapy.
+The program offers individual and group therapy options, and accepts Medicaid and all major insurance carriers.

 Keeping pace with the community’s evolving needs, United Services in 2014 began studying the possibility of creating a children’s museum in St. Charles County.
 Unlike most existing children’s museums, this would be designed for universal access.
 People of any physical or intellectual ability would be able to use and enjoy the museum at all times.